Valks-Minecraft-Plugins/RespawnableOres/README.md

       z: 10000
   types: # Put the blocks here that you want effected.
   - COBWEB
-  cobweb: # This is where you can configure how long it takes to respawn the block and its respawn block type.
+  cobweb:
-    respawntime: 3 # Time is in seconds.
+    respawntime: 3 # Time in seconds.
     respawnblock: DIRT # The block that you see when your waiting for the original block to respawn.
 ```